TeamShadow/Tutorials/tutorials/source/flow-control.rst

     ^$^$^$^$^$

 If you count, you will see that there are 5 of each character!
-Before we move on, let’s analyze some *key elements* of this block of code.
+Before we move on, let's analyze some *key elements* of this block of code.
 The first step is seen in **Line 2**, where the loop counter, ``count``,  is declared.
 It is important to note why we chose to initialize ``count`` to 1 instead of 0.
 A lot of times it is left up to simply programmer preference, but sometimes the choice of an initial value can make a program significantly less (or more) complicated.
 In this case, we started ``count`` at 1 because we are told to assume that the first character is odd.
 We could have made it work by starting ``count`` at 0, but there would need to be an extra step because ``0 % 2 == 0`` (which prints the even-number character).
 However, regardless of what value you set the counter to, **counter variables must always be initialized**.

 **Line 5** is the boolean expression that drives the ``while`` loop.
 As long as ``count`` is less than or equal to 10, control flows to the body of the loop, and this action is repeated until ``count`` is greater than 10.
 It is also important to note what we used ``<=`` instead of ``<``.
 If we had used ``<``, when ``count`` gets to 10, ``10 < 10`` evaluates to false, and we end up with one less character than needed.
 However, if ``count`` had started at 0, ``count < 10`` would be the appropriate expression.